bph/UsePlaygroundforSitedirectories/readme.md

     User->>User: Click "Take Screenshot" button (triggers /screenshot)
 ```
 ---
 Caveat: This is only a proof of concept for educational purposes, mostly mine.
 The code was created together with Cursor AI.
+Please check for security and bugs before using any of this in production.

-Could could modify it to use with a dynamic playground blueprint for instance of you want to create a set of screenshot for a webdirectory.
+You could modify it to use with a dynamic playground blueprint for instance if you want to create a set of screenshot for a webdirectory.
 Or a list of demo sites for our products categories.
 Or for visual regression testing.

 The blueprint is hardcoded in the index.html to show a screenshot of the theme demo of Twenty-Twenty-Five.
 Consult the [WordPress Playground Blueprint API](https://wordpress.github.io/wordpress-playground/blueprints) documentation to modify things to your needs.